 The average temperature in summer is not below freezing point, but still < 10ºC.
 When it is wind still and sunny, you can find yourself a nice spot in the sun and relax.
 Unfortunately, this happens not very often.
 Most of of the time it is very windy and the wind chill factor makes it really cold.
 For camping you need a wind stable tent!
 Also sleeping-bag manufacturer informations are sometimes quite optimistic.
 Therefore, a sleeping-bag, which is good down to -10° C according to the producer, should be sufficient even for possible minimal frost.
 Please note: The sun does not set from April 19. - August 24.
 If you have difficulties with sleeping when light, we recommend to bring a sleeping mask.

 Spitsbergen is mainly pathless Arctic wilderness, and the few tiny isolated settlements and stations have no connecting roads or tracks.
 Of the ca. 3000 inhabitants on the archipelago, ca. 2500 live in the Norwegian "capital" Longyearbyen (due to the Spitsbergen Treaty, ca. 40% is non-Norwegian), which boasts also with the main airport, administration and an excellent infrastructure.
-Main activities: mining, research, education, administration, tourism, small businesses.
+Main activities: administration, tourism, research, education, small businesses.
 The Russian settlements are Barentsburg (mining, tourism & research) with about 400 inhabitants and deserted Pyramiden where now only 12 people live.
 Ny Ålesund is focussed on Arctic research (climate, weather, aurora).
 In summer up to 300 international researchers live here.
 Furthermore, the Polish research station in Hornsund is manned yearround.

 Even around the settlements, pathless wilderness starts right behind the last houses.

-Access first of all by scheduled flights between Oslo/Tromsø/Helsinki and Longyearbyen.
+Access first of all by scheduled flights between Oslo/Tromsø and Longyearbyen.
 Within the archipelago, there are no roads, railways or tracks between the few settlements, and no general scheduled transport.
 In summer, there are some day cruises to the other settlements/stations in Isfjord - provided sufficient number of bookings.

 In summer: hiking, paddling and cruises.
 In winter/spring: skiing, sledging, skidooing.
 No tracks outside the settlements, no generally accessible cabins, etc. Very strict environmental legislation, including a complete ban on touristic use of aircraft.
 Due to the lack of infrastructure, almost all tourism takes place via specialised tour operators who provide their own infrastructure for their guests.
 Tours to more remote areas require a special permission and an insurance covering search and rescue operations.